-Block splitting leads to memory fragmentation

-- The free list will eventually accumulate many small blocks - Can be solved by joining consecutive freed blocks - Makes free linear in free list size - Complexity of malloc can be reduced - Limit block sizes to power of 2 and have a free list for each size - Makes malloc logarithmic in heap size - Array resizing can be allowed by using indirection nodes - When array is resized, it is copied into a new (bigger) block - Indirection node address is updated accordingly
+- Block splitting leads to memory fragmentation - The free list will eventually accumulate many small blocks - Can be solved by joining consecutive freed blocks - Makes free linear in free list size - Complexity of malloc can be reduced - Limit block sizes to power of 2 and have a free list for each size - Look for a block of the power of 2 just greater than searched size. - If not available, take the next bigger block available and split it in two repetitively until size is correct. - Makes malloc logarithmic in heap size in the worst case. - Array resizing can be allowed by using indirection nodes - ▶ When array is resized, it is copied into a new (bigger) block - Indirection node address is updated accordingly